James Cook University

 James Cook University (JCU) is a public university in North Queensland, Australia.
 The second oldest university in Queensland, JCU is a teaching and research institution.
 The university's main campuses are located in the tropical cities of Cairns and Townsville, and one in the city state of Singapore.
 JCU also has study centres in Mount Isa, Mackay, Thursday Island and Rockhampton.
-A Brisbane campus, operated by Russo Higher Education, delivers undergraduate and postgraduate courses to international and domestic students.
+A Brisbane campus, operated by Russo Higher Education, delivers undergraduate and postgraduate courses to international students.
 The university's main fields of research include environmental sciences, biological sciences, mathematical sciences, earth sciences, agricultural and veterinary sciences, technology and medical and health sciences.

 History

 In 1957, Professor John Douglas Story, vice chancellor of the University of Queensland, proposed a regional university college be established to cater to the people of North Queensland.
 At that time, the only higher education providers were located in the state capital, Brisbane.
 On 27 February 1961, the University College of Townsville was opened.

-After being proclaimed as an Act of Queensland Parliament, the University College of Townsville became James Cook University of North Queensland.
-The official opening of the university was conducted by Queen Elizabeth II on 20 April 1970.
+The university became the James Cook University of North Queensland with the passage of an act by the Queensland Parliament.
+It was assented by Queen Elizabeth II herself on 20 April 1970 during a royal visit to Queensland, with the Queen also officially opening the university.

-In 1970 Queen Elizabeth II, The Duke of Edinburgh and Her Royal Highness Princess Anne toured Australia including Queensland.
-The Queensland tour began on Sunday 12 April when the royal yacht Britannia entered Moreton Bay at Caloundra, sailing into Newstead Wharf.
-After visiting Brisbane, Longreach and Mount Isa the Royal Family travelled to Mackay.
-The royal party had a leisurely cruise to Townsville, taking four days to arrive after their departure from Mackay.
-On the morning of April 20, they were met by The Deputy Mayor of Townsville Mr. T. Aikens, M.L.A. and Mrs Aikens and Mr W.W.
-Shepherd, Chairman of the Townsville Harbour Board and Mrs Shepherd.
-The day's program began with a cavalcade of progress at the Townsville sports reserve.
-The grounds were filled with crowds and children waving their Australian flag.
-It was a spectacle for the royal visitors and the local community who came out on the day.

-Following lunch on board Britannia, the royal family were driven to the site of Queensland's newest university, the James Cook University, Townsville campus.
-In the presence of many dignitaries, HRH Queen Elizabeth II formally granted autonomy to North Queensland's new educational institution.
-In 2020, James Cook University celebrated its 50th anniversary with a Treasures exhibition, showcasing 50 collection items from Special Collections, Eddie Koiku Mabo Library, James Cook University, Townsville.
+In 2020, James Cook University celebrated its 50th anniversary with a Treasures exhibition, showcasing 50 collection items from Special Collections, Eddie Koiki Mabo Library, James Cook University, Townsville.